den-materials/advanced-debugging/README.md

 The seed file put in a company name for our seed data.

-1. Set a breakpoint at the line that renders the layout view to see the data that being passed into the EJS template.
+1. Set a breakpoint at the line that renders the layout view to see the data that is being passed into the EJS template.
 2. Add some code to the `layout.ejs` file that displays the candy's company.

 <!-- hand off to devs -->